← Back to Home

 • Minimal account data for authenticated users (technical identifiers used for security only).

-• Information about other individuals (non-users) processed in our datasets, including identifiers from L2 or customer-provided files.
+• Information about other individuals (non-users) processed in our datasets, including identifiers from third party data vendors or customer-provided files.

 • Website/product telemetry required to secure and operate the Service.